Friday, July 27, 2012

 And the other fun ways we keep ourselves amused in summer?

-Listen to live music, recently being featured at a number of bars and restaurants.
+Listen to live music at bars and restaurants.

 Or buy a delicious Panini sandwich from Barlito's on Hidalgo Avenue to enjoy at home while taking a cooling dip in our pool.